User Review( Vote)

 What checks should we make on our vehicle while driving in the winter and especially before a trip?

 It is necessary to check the following sections / points of the car in order for our route in the winter months to be done safely and reliably without affecting the condition of the car and its occupants.

 1. Winter Tires

 We first check if the tires are in good condition (tread depth greater than 1,6 mm specified by K.O.K.) and the pressure is what the car manufacturer defines.

 In case we are constantly moving in areas with bad weather or snow, we definitely choose winter tires.

 Finally, winter tires need to be stored properly to be able to pass unnoticed during the summer months.
 An easy and quick solution is to leave them at the tire store where we bought them.

 2. Non-slip Snow Chains

 We must have the non-slip snow chains with us on a permanent basis.
-Snow chains are placed exclusively on the shaft (or on both axes) of the wheels exactly as recommended by the manufacturer of each car alone, which is detailed in the instruction book - maintenance.
+Snow chains are placed exclusively on the shaft (or on both axes) of the wheels exactly as recommended by the manufacturer of each car alone, which is mentioned in detail in the instruction-maintenance book.

 At this point it should be emphasized that winter tires do not restore the above snow chains while driving in mountainous areas.